 Best communication tool for social media teams

 1. Share It With Your Team

-Sharing this plan with your team will inform them of your communication cadence—which affects their work and delivery dates—but also gives them more context into how you’ll be communicating and with whom.
-Sharing this information means your team can help support you as you communicate according to plan throughout the project.
+Sharing the plan with your team will inform them of your communication cadence—which affects their work and delivery dates—but also gives them more context around how you’ll be communicating and with whom.
+Sharing this information means your team can help support you as you carry out the communication plan.

 2. Stay On Track

 Make sure your team knows and understands your communication plan so that your client gets consistent, meaningful information relayed to them throughout the project.
 Book any key project meetings as soon as you have a plan in place, and add reminders to your calendar for regular check-ins and even project emails so that you stay on track with the important items you’ve defined in your plan.
 If you find yourself straying from your communications plan at any point and have trouble getting back to it, reconsider the approach you’ve defined:

 - Does it still align with your project goals?

 - Have the goals—or stakeholders—changed in any way since the project started?